-In PJM, transmission owners use a range of ratings by duration.181 PJM requires transmission owners to provide thermal ratings under normal operating conditions, long term emergency operating conditions, short term emergency operating conditions and the extreme load dump conditions.
+In PJM, transmission owners use a range of ratings by duration.
+PJM requires transmission owners to provide thermal ratings under normal operating conditions, long term emergency operating conditions, short term emergency operating conditions and the extreme load dump conditions.
 But there is no requirement that the ratings differ for these operating conditions.
 PJM typically uses normal line ratings for precontingency (base case) constraints and long term emergency line ratings (four hours) for contingency constraints.
 PJM requires transmission owners to provide temperature based line ratings separately for night and day times.
 The temperature ranges from 32 degree Fahrenheit or below to 95 degree Fahrenheit or above in nine degree increments.
 But there is no requirement that the ratings differ for these operating condition temperatures.
 In PJM, transmission owners are responsible for developing their own methods to compute line ratings subject to a range of NERC guidelines and requirements.
 PJM does not review or verify the accuracy of transmission owners' methods to compute line ratings.
-In PJM, transmission owners have substantial discretion in the approach to line ratings.182
+In PJM, transmission owners have substantial discretion in the approach to line ratings.189 transparency of line ratings is essential.

-Given the significant impact of transmission line ratings on all aspects of wholesale power markets, ensuring and improving the accuracy and transparency of line ratings is essential.
 Line ratings should incorporate ambient temperature conditions, wind speed and other relevant operating conditions.
 PJM real-time prices are calculated every five minutes for thousands of nodes.
 PJM prices are extremely sensitive to transmission line ratings.
 For consistency with the dynamic nature of wholesale power markets, line ratings should be updated in real time to reflect real time conditions and to help ensure that real-time prices are based on actual current line ratings.
 New technologies that permit dynamic line ratings (DLR) should be implemented.